Login

 Dr. Neena Sharma, PT, PhD, CMPT

-Profile: I am excited to be slated for the Nominating Committee.
-I am an Associate Professor at the University of Kansas Medical Center (KUMC) where I teach Orthopedic courses in the entry level DPT program.
+Profile: I am an Associate Professor at the University of Kansas Medical Center (KUMC) where I teach Orthopedic courses in the entry level DPT program.
 I am also a certified Orthopedic Manual Therapist.
 I direct Clinical Orthopedic Rehabilitation and Research (CORR) lab.
 My research interests relate to understanding central pain mechanisms and interventions for low back pain.
 I have been a member of the APTA since I began practicing 30+ years ago and also an active member of AOPT for 30+ years.
 Throughout my career, I have mentored graduate students, post-doctoral fellows, and colleagues.
 My responsibilities in the field have been diverse encompassing teaching, clinical practice, research, and serving on/leading various committees.
 My committee service record is extensive.
 I was fortunate to serve on the Education Committee of the AOPT from 2008 – 2015 and Nominating Committee Pain SIG for two terms, 2009 – 2015.

 Currently, I serve on the Research Committee of the AOPT.
 I am also a member of the American Congress of Rehabilitation Medicine (ACRM) and their Pain Network Group.
 At the institutional level, I have chaired Appointment, Promotion, and Tenure Committee, which requires a deep understanding and adherence, to departmental and school-wide promotion and operating policies.
 Additionally, I have participated in various other committees throughout my academic career.
 I am enthusiastic about the opportunity to contribute further through the Nominating Committee and am committed to bringing my experience, dedication, and passion for advancing our field.